 The Clayton Feedwater Pump is a pack-less and seal-less positive displacement type oil reservoir and diaphragm pump.
 It utilizes the diaphragm to isolate the feedwater in the pump column from the hydraulic oil in the crankcase.
 Water is drawn through the inlet check valves and discharged through the outlet check valves as the column of water is moved by the diaphragm.

-In modulating units, feedwater flow is controlled by varying the speed of the feedwater pump using a variable speed drive.
-Flow varies directly with speed because Clayton Industries uses a positive displacement pump.
+In modulating steam generation systems, feedwater flow is controlled by varying the speed of the feedwater pump using a variable speed drive.
+Flow varies directly with speed because Clayton uses a positive displacement pump.
 For example, at 40% of boiler output, the pump runs at 40% of full/maximum speed.
 In step-fired units, flow varies within the pump itself or by operating in speed steps.

 Clayton Industries’ positive displacement feedwater pump continuously delivers feedwater through the heating coils.
 This efficiently maintains a wet tube condition under all operating loads.
 The pump can handle water up to 464° F (240° C) and the output flow is not affected by back pressure.